 Cons - Premium priced, might seem costly for some small businesses, limited website template customization

-This only a brief introduction to choosing the right "stadium" for your content, but once you pick the right name, register it for 10 years and commit to a platform, you can focus solely on your content and customers.
+This is only a brief introduction to choosing the right "stadium" for your content, but once you pick the right name, register it for 10 years and commit to a platform, you can focus solely on your content and customers.
 There are even companies (such as Inbound Edge!) that will help you with all of this, including putting good content on your site in a consistent manner.

 What about you?
 Are you just getting into online marketing for your business?
 What recommendations from your own experience do you have for other business owners?